ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 SCRAPI defines the operations necessary to support supply chain transparency using COSE {{RFC9052}}:

-- Issuances of Signed Statements
+- Issuance of Signed Statements
 - Registration of Signed Statements
 - Verification of Signed Statements
 - Issuance of Receipts